CameronTurner/Particle_SMS_Send_Read/README.md

   4. Change the 'alert number' to a new number 9999,newnumber,+61400000000

+## Before Flashing to your device
+Remember to change the 3 user specified variables toward the top of the share-sms.ino file before flashing to your device
+    STARTUP(cellular_credentials_set("telstra.extranet", "", "", NULL));
+    String alertNumber = "+614xxxxxxxx";
+    String userCode = "1234";

 ## What would I do, if given more time?
 Or.. love for someone else to branch fixes for?? ;)

    1. Test SMS lengths and impacts of sending long messages over two SMS's to the device